edithatogo/microcosting_healthservices/README.md

 logic.
 A lightweight command line interface is available via the `funding-calculator` script.

+Historical SAS calculators from IHACPA are stored under `archive/sas/<year>_SAS_NWAU_calculator`.
+Each folder contains the original SAS programs and data tables for that pricing year.

 ## Installation

 Install the package and its dependencies using `pip`: